mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

 ## Protecting Your Site

-"Put on your seatbelt."
+"Put on your seat belt."
 The average person knows
 that it's wise
-to wear a seatbelt
+to wear a seat belt
 in a car.
-The statistical data is overwhelming that a seatbelt can help save your life if you're ever in a car accident.
+The statistical data is overwhelming that a seat belt can help save your life if you're ever in a car accident.
 Yet,
-a seatbelt is not strictly necessary
+a seat belt is not strictly necessary
 (aside from a legal perspective) to operate a vehicle.